Health-RI/starter-kit-info/health-ri/starter-kit-local/README.md

 ### Installing SSL certificate

-`download` component of `storage and interfaces` requires issuer endpoint to support HTTPS, that is why installation of an SSL certificate is a first step.
+`download` component of `storage and interfaces` requires issuer endpoint to support HTTPS, that is why installation of an SSL certificate is a first and mandatory step.
 It can be done as described [here](../rems-deployment/deploying.md#install-nginx).

-### Components configuration
+### Components configuration and deployment

 Both `REMS` and `storage and interfaces` require mock `ls-aai` preconfigured and running and being connected to `starter-kit-lsaai-mock_lsaaimock` network.